SAIF0206/ARPS-Chilli/readme.txt

 Important Urls,

 GET Request
-http://localhost:4000/api/order/orderdata		--get all the orders from the database http://localhost:4000/api/drivers/data			--get all the driver Data http://localhost:4000/api/users/current			--JWT tokens for protected routes and example for future use case http://localhost:4000/api/users/display			--Just to display users we will remove this in future while deployement.
+http://localhost:4000/api/order/orderdata		--get all the orders from the databse         ->                                                according to Date http://localhost:4000/api/drivers/data			--get all the driver Data http://localhost:4000/api/users/current			--JWT tokens for protected routes and example for future use case http://localhost:4000/api/users/display			--Just to display users we will remove this in future while deployement.